hazelcast/hazelcast-reference-manual/src/JCache-APIBasics.md

 ### JCache Base Classes

 In the [Example JCache Application section](#example-jcache-application), we have already seen a couple of the base classes and explained how those work.
-Following are quick descriptions of them.
+The following are quick descriptions of them:

 **`javax.cache.Caching`**: